-- 112. Reliable and accurate information is critical to proper decision making.
+115. Reliable and accurate information is critical to proper decision making.
 This makes information a vital business asset that needs to be protected.
-Procedures for the storage, handling, transmission and disposal of information are in place.
-Staff complete mandatory annual e-learning modules on information protection and use so that the UKSC's (and JCPC's) information is accurate, available only to the right people, in order to protect its confidentiality, and easily accessible for those with a right to see it. - 113.
-In 2015 2016 we will start to develop the new Dynamics CRM case management system to act as a user friendly records management and correspondence tracking system.
+Appropriate procedures for the storage, handling, transmission and disposal of information are in place.
+Staff complete mandatory annual e-learning modules on information protection and use so that the UKSC's (and JCPC's) information is accurate, available only to the right people (in order to protect its confidentiality) and easily accessible for those with a right to see it.

-As well as providing easy access to information for internal administrative purposes this will aid the preparation of prompt replies, where applicable, to Freedom of Information (FOI) and Data Protection (DP) requests.
-In addition the system will be used to implement the records retention and disposal schedule which is in place, ensuring that records are destroyed or retained at the correct times according to their administrative or historical worth, in line with public records legislation.
-Members of staff will be trained to use the new system and it will form an integral part of our daily operations.

-- 114. Work has commenced on preserving UKSC / JCPC records for future reference, in accordance with the requirements of the Public Records Act.
-Off-site storage facilities are now being used for older case records to ensure the UKSC / JCPC is able to meet the requirement of its retention schedule to retain records for the appropriate period.
-Work has commenced on reviewing the first batch of paper records that will be transferred to The National Archives (TNA) for permanent preservation.
-It is expected the transfer will take place during 2015. - 115.
-Advanced discussions are ongoing with TNA about the transfer of digital recordings of UKSC and JCPC cases.
-TNA have indicated they would want to take all recordings of UKSC cases and a selection of JCPC cases for permanent preservation.
-TNA have now developed a digital storage facility and we expect to start transferring digital records to TNA in 2015 2016. - 116.
-Information assurance processes are in place with the allocation of responsibilities to Information Asset Owners and regular reviews of the Information Asset Register and associated Risk Register.
-As the UKSC is now directly responsible for the provision of its own ICT services and systems, UKSC/JCPC specific Risk Management and Accreditation Document Sets (RMADS) have been produced.
-Previously these were provided by the MOJ. - 117.
-Our FOI Publication Scheme is available on our website and is reviewed annually in September.
-The Data Protection Notification is in place and will be reviewed and renewed in September 2015.
+- 116. In 2016 2017 work will continue on the Dynamics CRM case management system to make it a user friendly records management and correspondence tracking system.
+As well as providing easy access to information for internal administrative purposes this will aid the preparation of prompt replies to Freedom of Information (FOI) and Data Protection (DP) requests.
+In addition the system will be used to implement the records retention and disposal schedule, ensuring that records are destroyed or retained at the correct times according to their administrative or historical worth, in line with public records legislation.
+Members of staff will be continue to be trained to use the new system as it develops as it forms an integral part of our daily operations. - 117.
+Work has commenced on preserving UKSC / JCPC records in accordance with the requirements of the Public Records Act.
+Off-site storage facilities are now being used for older case records to ensure the UKSC / JCPC is able to meet the requirement of its retention schedule. - 118.
+Agreement has been reached with The National Archives (TNA) about the transfer of digital recordings of UKSC and JCPC cases.
+The first batch of digital records was transferred at the end of 2015 as part of a pilot scheme and going forward digital records will now be transferred to TNA once they are five years old. - 119.
+Agreement has also been reached with TNA that paper records from cases five years old will also be transferred to TNA along with the digital records of those cases.
+This will ensure users accessing the archives will be able to view the full case record in all but a small number of cases where the record will remain closed, mainly for data protection reasons. - 120.
+We will continue to require quarterly information assurance returns from Information Asset Owners and will continue regular reviews of the Information Asset Register and the associated Risk Register.
+We will also continue the annual review of the UKSC/JCPC specific Risk Management and Accreditation Document Sets (RMADS), which we have maintained since the UKSC became directly responsible for the provision of its own ICT services and systems.
+Our FOI Publication Scheme is available on our website and will be subject to its annual review in September 2016.
+Our Data Protection Notification is also in place and will similarly be reviewed and renewed in September 2016.